-Metadata Anymail passes metadata to Sendinblue as a JSON-encoded string using their X-Mailin-custom email header.
-The metadata is available in tracking webhooks.

-No delayed sending Sendinblue does not support send_at.

-No click-tracking or open-tracking options Sendinblue does not provide a way to control open or click tracking for individual messages.
+- Metadata Anymail passes metadata to Sendinblue as a JSON-encoded string using their X-Mailin-custom email header.
+The metadata is available in tracking webhooks. - Delayed sending New in version 9.0: Earlier versions of Anymail did not support send_at with Sendinblue. - No click-tracking or open-tracking options Sendinblue does not provide a way to control open or click tracking for individual messages.
 Anymail's track_clicks and track_opens settings are unsupported.